Australian and Israeli leaders discuss extradition wrangle

-CANBERRA, Australia (AP) — Australia’s prime minister and Israel’s president on Wednesday discussed an extradition request for a former school principal whose alleged abuse of Australian school girls has cast a shadow over the Israeli leader’s visit.
+CANBERRA, Australia (AP) — Australia’s prime minister and Israel’s president on Wednesday discussed an extradition request for a former school principal whose alleged abuse of dozens of Australian schoolgirls has cast a shadow over the Israeli leader’s visit.

-Prime Minister Scott Morrison and President Reuven Rivlin discussed their “strong commitment to seeing justice” in the case of the former principal Malka Leifer during a meeting at Parliament House, officials said.
+Prime Minister Scott Morrison and President Reuven Rivlin discussed their “strong commitment to seeing justice” in the case of the former principal, Malka Leifer, during a meeting at Parliament House, officials said.

+An opposition lawmaker said Rivlin had offered to personally intervene in the case if progress is not made in court this week.

 Leifer has been fighting extradition from Israel for six years and the legal wrangle to bring her before an Australian court has caused a diplomatic strain between the allies.

-Rivlin has been criticized for declining an invitation to meet three alleged victims during his visit this week to the Australian city of Melbourne where Leifer was the principal of an ultra-Orthodox Jewish school until 2008.
+Rivlin has been criticized for declining an invitation to meet three of the alleged victims during his visit this week to the Australian city of Melbourne, where Leifer was the principal of an ultra-Orthodox Jewish school until 2008.

-The three siblings who allege they were abused — Dassi Erlich, Nicole Meyer and Elly Sapper — have been at the center of public campaign to bring Leifer before an Australian court.
+Lawmaker Josh Burns, who represents an electorate where the three alleged victims — sisters Dassi Erlich, Nicole Meyer and Elly Sapper — live, said he raised their plight when Rivlin held a meeting with senior opposition lawmakers.

-The Associated Press does not usually identify alleged victims of sexual abuse, but the sisters have spoken publicly about their allegations.
+The Associated Press does not usually identify alleged victims of sexual abuse, but the siblings have spoken publicly about their allegations.

+“I was pleased that President Rivlin advised me that if hearings scheduled this week do not see this matter progress towards Malka Leifer being extradited to Australia, he will personally meet with the Chief Justice of Israel to discuss how this matter can be expedited,” Burns said in a statement, referring to President of the Supreme Court of Israel Esther Hayut, who is also known colloquially as the chief justice.

+“This matter has dragged on far too long.
+These victims deserve justice and I will continue to fight until Malka Leifer is back in Australia facing trial,” Burns added.

+Rivlin’s office did not immediately respond to a request for details of any undertakings regarding the case he had given during his visit to Australia.

-“We did not wish to ask you to interfere with the judicial process, only that you use your authority to ensure this case ends in a timely manner,” Dassi wrote in a letter to Rivlin through the Israeli Embassy in Australia after the president declined to meet the siblings.
+Erlich wrote in a letter to Rivlin through the Israeli Embassy in Australia after the president declined to meet the siblings, “We did not wish to ask you to interfere with the judicial process, only that you use your authority to ensure this case ends in a timely manner.”

 “Sadly, the president has underestimated the importance of this case to the Jewish and wider Australian community and the supportive encouragement that such a meeting would produce,” she added.

-Manny Waks, Melbourne-based chief executive of Kol v’Oz, a Jewish organization that combats child sex abuse, said it was “regrettable” the president could not find time to meet the sisters while in Melbourne.
+Manny Waks, Melbourne-based chief executive of Kol v’Oz, a Jewish organization that combats child sex abuse, said it was “regrettable” that the president could not find time to meet the sisters while in Melbourne.

 “It seems President Rivlin has his priorities wrong on this trip,” Waks told The Australian newspaper.

-Neither Morrison nor Rivlin mentioned the case during brief public comments they made in Canberra before their bilateral meeting.
+Neither Morrison nor Rivlin mentioned the case during brief public comments they made in Canberra, Australia’s capital, before their bilateral meeting.

 Morrison praised the “stridency of the judiciary” in Israel as one of the “great principles and values that underpin freedom” for which Israel stands.